In other words, the excerpt is referring to

 Not only are there discrepancies in the Greek

-NWT as pointed out above (when the NKJV coincides correctly with
+NWT (when the NKJV coincides correctly with

 the original Greek text), but there are also discrepancies in